devcarron/Crash-game-solana/README.md

 # Solana Chess Casino Game

 This is chess game on the Solana blockchain.
 As a play-to-earn game, I have implemented smart contract for security.
 Solana program was built by Anchor framework and UI is built by react.js.
-I have implemented only UI and smart contract here, but for full working website, backend is also possible.
-Feel free to reach out of me when you need supports[Telegram: https://t.me/DevCutup, Whatspp: https://wa.me/13137423660].
+This is not full code, I have shared only UI and smart contract here.
+For full working website, feel free to reach out of me when you need supports[Telegram: https://t.me/DevCutup, Whatspp: https://wa.me/13137423660].